STAR Voting Cost of Implementation

 - Provide clinics for political parties and other interest groups.
 We expect that political interest groups will be on the "front lines," explaining how STAR works to their constituent groups.
 We plan to provide educational materials and templates, free of charge, to all local political organizations.

-- Candidate clinics for those running for office under the new system.
-Candidates for office in 2022 will be the true educators about how STAR works, and we expect that, since STAR allows candidates to talk to more voters, that candidates will be the most effective advocates for thoughtful voting using the new system.
+- Provide candidate clinics for those running for office under the new system.
+Candidates running in the first round of STAR elections will be the true educators about how STAR works, and we expect that candidates will be the most effective advocates for thoughtful voting using the new system.
 The Equal Vote Coalition will provide these clinics, free of charge, for political candidates.

 Campaign finance and the influence of money in the political system